goyalpramod/goyalpramod.github.io/_blogs/demysitifying_diffusion_models.markdown

 The beauty of CFG is its simplicity - we don't need a separate classifier, just the difference between conditional and unconditional predictions from our main model.

-## stuff

-There is still a lot of things that we can discuss like LDMs, Distillation etc. But now you have the essentially idea for majority of how SD maths work.
-So you can tackle it on your own, you can check more about it [here]()
+> **Note**:There is still a lot of things that we can discuss like LDMs, Distillation etc. But now you have the essential idea for majority of how SD maths work.
+So you can tackle it on your own, you can check more about it [here](https://lilianweng.github.io/posts/2021-07-11-diffusion-models/).

 ## Maths of VAE